Talkin' 'Bout Your Valuation

 Connections to customers, influencers, and future funding sources.

-The ability to read and view the market and competition in a sophisticated way.
+The ability to read and view the market and competition and give you advice.

 The ability to help drive a successful, lucrative exit.

-Therefore, pursue smart investors even if the terms may be a little bit less advantageous.
-Your company will run much more smoothly, and, more importantly, the payback at the end is likely to be much, much better.
+Therefore, pursue smart investors even if the terms may be slightly less advantageous.
+Your company will run much more smoothly, and, more importantly, the payback at the end will likely be much better.